Meet12350/CoffeeMachine_OOP/README.md

 # CoffeeMachine_OOP

-**## The requirements for the program are same as in previous coffee machine code but here I just learn Object Oriented Programming(OOP).
-With the help of OOP, I coded coffee machine program again. **
+## The requirements for the program are same as in previous coffee machine code but here I just learn Object Oriented Programming(OOP).
+With the help of OOP, I coded coffee machine program again.

+### Documentation of Classes

-###MenuItem Class
+### MenuItem Class

 Attributes:
 - name